 Jaundice can and should be treated as soon as possible to prevent kernicterus.
 Doctors can use specialized lights called bili lights to help break down the bilirubin.
 They may also recommend increasing your child’s milk intake, which will allow his or her body to process the bilirubin at a higher rate.
 In extreme cases, jaundice can be treated with a blood transfusion.

 Treating jaundice is the same as treating kernicterus.
 If a doctor acts quickly enough, then a newborn will not develop kernicterus.
 However, if a doctor fails to diagnose jaundice, delays in providing treatment, or performs the treatment incorrectly, he can be found liable in a medical malpractice claim for causing your child to suffer brain damage.

-If your newborn developed a birth injury as a result of medical negligence, you should speak to a New York birth injury lawyer as soon as possible At Wingate, Russotti, Shapiro & Halperin, LLP, we have more than 50 years of experience fighting for children who were injured by negligent doctors, nurses, and hospital staff.
+If your newborn developed a birth injury as a result of medical negligence, you should speak to a New York birth injury lawyer as soon as possible At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we have more than 50 years of experience fighting for children who were injured by negligent doctors, nurses, and hospital staff.
 We can investigate the cause of your child’s injuries, determine who is responsible, and fight to get you full compensation for your child’s medical care and future treatment.

 No one should suffer through a preventable injury because of a negligent doctor.
 To get a free case evaluation and to learn how we can fight for your family, call us at (212) 986-7353.